Mazda RX-7: Motorsport

-Racing versions of the first-generation RX-7 were entered at the prestigious 24 hours of Le Mans endurance race.
+Racing versions of the first-generation RX-7 were entered at the 24 hours of Le Mans endurance race.
 The first outing for the car, equipped with a 13B engine, failed by less than one second to qualify in 1979.
 The next year, a 12A-equipped RX-7 not only qualified, it placed 21st overall.
 That same car did not finish in 1981, along with two more 13B cars.
 Those two cars were back for 1982, with one 14th-place finish and another DNF.
 The RX-7 Le Mans effort was replaced by the 717C prototype for 1983.

 Mazda began racing RX-7s in the IMSA GTU series in 1979.
 In its first year, RX-7s placed first and second at the 24 Hours of Daytona, and claimed the GTU series championship.
 The car continued winning, claiming the GTU championship seven years in a row.
-The RX-7 took the GTO championship ten years in a row from 1982.
+The RX-7 took the GTU championship ten years in a row from 1982, and the GTO Championship in 1991.
 In addition to this, a GTX version was developed, named the Mazda RX-7 GTP; this was unsuccessful, and the GTP version of the car was also unsuccessful.
 The RX-7 has won more IMSA races than any other car model.
 In the USA SCCA competition RX-7s were raced with great success by Don Kearney in the NE Division and John Finger in the SE Division.
 Pettit Racing won the GT2 Road Racing Championship in 1998.
 The car was a '93 Mazda RX-7 street car with only bolt-on accessories.
 At season end Pettit had 140 points—63 points more than the second place team.
 This same car finished the Daytona Rolex 24-hour race four times.

 The RX-7 also fared well at the Spa 24 Hours race.
 Three Savanna/RX-7s were entered in 1981 by Tom Walkinshaw Racing.
 After hours of battling with several BMW 530is and Ford Capris, the RX-7 driven by Pierre Dieudonné and Tom Walkinshaw won the event.
 Mazda had turned the tables on BMW, who had beaten Mazda's Familia Rotary to the podium eleven years earlier at the same event.
 TWR's prepared RX-7s also won the British Touring Car Championship in 1980 and 1981, driven by Win Percy.